-DATED: 10-6-16

-Tentative Agreement

-Between

-Sequeia Union High School District

-and
+DATED:\/0-6-16

-Sequoia District Teachers Association
+Tentative Agreement between Sequoia Union High School District and Sequoia District Teachers Association

-November 24, 2020
+January 28, 2022

-Sequoia Union Highs School District (District) and the Sequoia District Teachers Association (SDTA), collective referred to as "the Parties", have considered their mutual interests and have agreed to enter into this Tentative Agreement (Agreement) to completely resolve negotiations for the 2020-2021 school year.
+Sequoia Union High School District (District) and the Sequoia District Teachers Association (SDTA), collectively referred to as "the Parties," have considered their mutual interests and have agreed to enter into this Tentative Agreement (Agreement) to completely resolve negotiations for the 2021-2022 and 2022-2023 school years.

 All the terms included in this Agreement are contingent upon ratification by both Parties.
+Unless another effective date is otherwise stated in this Agreement, the terms of this Agreement shall take effect upon ratification of this Agreement by both Parties.